cloudurable/kafka-training/java/lab6.5/README.md

 All network I/O happens in a thread of the application making calls.
 Kafka Consumers manage buffers, and connections state that threads can't share.

-The only exception thread safe method that the consumer has is consumer.wakeup().
+The only exception thread-safe method that the consumer has is `consumer.wakeup()`.
-The wakeup() method forces the consumer to throw a WakeupException on any thread the consumer client is blocking.
-You can use this to shutdown a consumer from another thread.
+The `wakeup()` method forces the consumer to throw a `WakeupException` on any thread the consumer client is blocking.
+You can use this to shut down a consumer from another thread.

 ## Consumer per thread
 The easiest to implement a client application that can handle more work is to use a thread per consumer and then spin up more consumers.
 This approach works best because it requires no inter-thread co-ordination.
 You don't have to worry about in-order processing on a per-partition basis because Kafka is already sending messages by key to the partitions that you are managing so in-order processing is natural.
-This approach is easy to implement,

-You just process records in the order that you receive them.
+This approach is easy to implement.
+Just process records in the order that you receive them.

 ## StockPriceConsumerRunnable is Runnable